GandhiCloudLab/envizi-api/readme.md

 ## 4. Scripts

-Shell scripts given to Retrieve report names, report params and report data as below.
+Here Shell scripts are given to Retrieve report names, all the report params and all the report data using APIs .

+Here are the steps to execute the script if needed.

 1. Download this github repo.